WA Solar Battery Rebate: How Much You Can Get & How To Prepare

 When these two rebates are combined it comes to $3,088 off the $10,000 installed cost of the battery, dropping it down to $6,912.

 For a home with a 6.6kW solar system and typical overnight electricity consumption, this battery would save approximately $800 per year, giving a simple payback period of around 8.6 years.
-As this is within the battery’s warranty, this should make it an effective investment.
+If it receives $100 a year in VPP payments, its simple payback period will drop to around 7.6 years.
+As this is well within the battery’s warranty, this should make it an effective investment.
 It’s also reasonable to expect a home battery to last for at least several years past the end of its warranty.

 Interest-Free Loan For Batteries (And Solar)

-Households with combined annual incomes of under $210,000 will be eligible for a zero interest loan from $2,000 to $10,000.
+Households with combined annual incomes of under $210,000 will be eligible for a zero-interest loan from $2,001 to $10,000.
 This can be used to pay for batteries and can also contribute to solar systems that are installed at the same time as a battery.
 The loan is repaid over 10 years.

-The simple payback period estimate given above does not account for capital costs, but if the zero interest loan is used, the loan can be repaid with electricity bill savings from the battery, allowing the household to avoid paying capital costs.
+The simple payback period estimate given above does not account for capital costs, but if the zero-interest loan is used and the loan repaid with savings from the battery, then capital costs can be avoided.

 How Many Rebates Will There Be?